Plum Lyon Teaching Kitchen welcomes you to come and cook with us in Lyon, France's capital of gastronomy.

 On the other hand, when you are in the Savoie and happen upon the really good stuff that's been properly made and handled and aged in the right caves, you will be doing yourself a great favor to note the name and place of the producer, ask questions, and appreciate it.
 You will find that the best examples of this cheese can really be outstanding.
 A return visit will work its way into your itinerary the next time you pass through the town where you had it the last time - simple.
 Little by little you will locate the best cheeses and little by little you will be able to tell the difference, and judge.

 At the co-op in Thônes, the local farmers have several novel variations on the Tomme theme on offer, one of which I fell in love with, the Tomme au Fenouil.
-The fennel grains impart such a beautiful flavor and this also adds some interest to the cheese plate.
+The fennel grains impart such a beautiful flavor and this also adds some interest to your cheese platter.

 From Lucy's Kitchen Notebook